- NAME: Ted Kennedy

 Answer questions and see how you rank against other players.Play Now

 In 1952, Kennedy enrolled again at Harvard and was accepted.
 He returned to his football career, where his performance attracted the interest of the Green Bay Packers, who tried to recruit Ted in 1955.
 Kennedy declined the offer, saying he was flattered but wanted to go to law school and enter another contact sport—politics.
-After Harvard, he studied for a brief time at the International Law School (The Hague) and then entered Virginia Law School, where he received his law degree in 1959.
+After Harvard, he studied for a brief time at the International Law School (The Hague) before entering Virginia Law School, where he received his law degree in 1959.

-Kennedy campaigned for his brother, John, in the 1960 presidential race.
+Ted Kennedy campaigned for his brother, John F. Kennedy, in the 1960 presidential race.
 In 1962, shortly after his brother's victory, Ted was elected to John's former U.S. Senate seat.
 At the age of 30, he became a representative for the state of Massachusetts.

 By 1967, Ted Kennedy began to speak out against the Vietnam War, which the United States had become deeply involved in during his brother John's administration.
 The United States government set a policy of containing communist expansion worldwide, and it felt Vietnam was the first line of defense.
 The U.S. government supported the protection of the fledgling democratic government in South Vietnam from the communist government in North Vietnam.